gugafromMARS/gugafromMARS/README.md

 My name is Gonçalo Cravo, i have a bachelor degree in Management, but i realized after a work experience that is not what i want to do.
-Since i was 11 years old i spend a lot of time on computer playing video games online, and now i can see computer is my habitat, so im trying to learn how to code by myself, its really hard, but we need to keep working on it to achive what i want.
+Since i was 11 years old i spend a lot of time on computer playing video games online, and now i can see computer is my habitat, so i joined in a Java Backend Bootcamp at @Mindera.
+Today I'm a junior backend developer!

 - 🌱 Junior Java Backend Developer!
-- 💬 Ask me about games, series, gym and fooood !
+- 💬 Ask me about games, series, gym and fooood!
-- 😄 I'm 27 years old from Portugal
+- 😄 I'm 27 years old from Portugal!

 #